Digital-Skills-For-Researchers-ABI-2017/dssr2017ABI-dsar941/TeamCharter.md

+## Semantic Annotation and Discovery with CellML and PMR

 ## Vision
 - Teaching tool for novice modeller
 - Linking compuational physiology models to Bioinformatics with Semantic Web Technologies to identify diseases